GrantGremillion/AzureADTestLab/README.md

 <p>
-Now, in order to unlock the account, we can go back to the domain controller vm and unlock the users account from within the Active Directory Users and Computers Window.
+Now, in order to unlock the account, we can go back to the domain controller VM and unlock the users account from within the Active Directory Users and Computers Window.
 Double click the user and under the Account tab, check the box that says "Unlock account" > Apply > Ok.
-When we try to log back into the client vm with the user account, we should be able to log in again.
+When we try to log back into the client VM with the user account, we should be able to log in again.
 </p>
 <br />